-

 - The non-insider will not conduct any transaction for the securities of the issuer or public company or any other company that is involved in a transaction with such issuer or public company for six months from the date of provision of MNPI, other than the securities transaction with the insider.

-A public company may adopt insider trading policies to minimize potential violations by employees or management.
+Although there are no specific obligations, a public company may establish their internal insider trading policies to minimise potential violations by employees or management.
 These policies often include:

-- Trading “blackouts” for personnel during periods close to the release of financial statements;
+- Trading “blackouts” for Insider during periods close to the release of financial statements;

-- Cleansing MNPI by announcing it to the public (e.g. uploading it to the public company’s website).
+- Cleansing the MNPI to the public (e.g. uploading it to the public company’s website).

 -